hugsy/gef/docs/config.md

 Please refer to each project for installation and troubleshooting guides.
 As `gef` works out of the box, please do not send Issues to this project if you have problems while installing those modules.

 `gef` will assume the module installations are valid.
-Otherwise, it will disable automatically all the `gef` commands that require this module.
+Otherwise, it will automatically disable all the `gef` commands that require this invalid module.

 ### Check setup